 When I visited Lake Titicaca, I was lucky to have a friend from Puno who operates a travel agency and who helped me prepare everything for my travels in the area.
 One of the highlights of my visit was the time I spent on the Capachica peninsula.
 This narrow strip of land is located just north of Puno, the main gate to Lake Titicaca in Peru.
 Despite being so close, most tourists don’t visit this area.

-The Capachica peninsula is home to several small communities; but only a few of them offer accommodation services for visitors.
+The Capachica peninsula is home to several small communities, but only a few of them offer accommodation services for visitors.
 During my time in Peru, I had the opportunity to visit Capachica twice.
 Both times, I stayed in Llachón; one of the most popular communities for turismo vivencial — tourism that’s focused on the experience of staying with local families.

 In reality, the sleeping and eating areas are separate for visitors; so you’re not really living under the same roof.
 The host family puts the effort to make these spaces as comfortable as possible for their guests.
-The rooms are basic; but they’re also clean and cozy.
+The rooms are basic, but they’re also clean and cosy.
 The meals for visitors are also a bit different from what they’d normally eat.
 For breakfast, we’d get pancakes and a local kind of fried bread.
 For lunch, there was soup (usually quinoa) and trout.
 Dinner was normally something lighter.

 At daytime, we’d go hiking to the highest point on the peninsula.
 Sometimes, the altitude can be tricky; Capachica is 3800 meters above sea level, so it’s best to take it easy.
 At the top, there’s an old stone structure that’s used by the locals for religious ceremonies.
 There are also many cairns and flower offerings left by visitors.
-But the most impressive thing are the views — on one side you see Amantaní island, and on the other you can see the Andes on the Bolivian side.
+But the most impressive thing is the views — on one side you see Amantaní island, and on the other, you can see the Andes on the Bolivian side.

 During our stay, the family also explained some of their customs: how they weave their textiles, the meaning behind the clothes they wear, the different food they eat and how they grow it.
 On my first stay, there was a small party at night.
 We all got to dress up in the local outfit and dance to live music with all the family, children and grandparents included.